EMUR/AccessoryTouchBarPackage/README.md

 A swift package that introduces the MacOS touchbar concept to iOS/iPadOS devices.

-AccessoryTouchBar supports various functionalities such as, copying/pasting texts, clearing out text fields, formatting texts, dedicated numerpad, hiding the keyboard and many more.
+AccessoryTouchBar supports various functionalities such as copying/pasting texts, clearing out text fields, formatting texts, dedicated number pad, hiding the keyboard, and many more.
 </br>

 ## 🚀 Installation